The English words than and then look and sound a lot

 Will you be home at noon?
 I'll call you then.

-I went to the store, and then to the bank
+I went to the store, and then to the bank3.
+In addition, also, on top of that

 Do your homework and then go to bed

-He told me he was leaving, and then that I owed him money
+He told me he was leaving, and then that I owed him money4.
+In that case, therefore (often with "if")

 It cost $5,000, and then there's tax too